sean-huni/shopping-cart/README.md

 - Async Bulk price fetching optimization: Caching layer for price data, & agree with price-api-client on data-refresh rate/frequency for Cache-Eviction.❓
 - Caching layer for price data: Caffeine, Ehcache.❓

+# Issues Discovered from Assessment Feedback

+1. Remove hardcoded Base-URL & API-Endpoint from the PriceAPIGatewayClient❗❗❗❓15mins (including Unit Tests)
+2. Return an immutable map (`Collections.unmodifiableMap()`) for the Cart.❓ 2mins (including Unit Tests)
+3. The ItemMetadata is mutable❗❗❗❓ 30mins (including Unit Tests)
+4. Simplify the CartCalculator:

+- Remove the unnecessary layer of abstraction (CartFacade).❓3hrs (including unit tests)
+- Validator is not a service, but a utility.❓2mins (including unit tests)

+5. Simplified version: 2hrs (including unit tests)

+-       CartService -> Validator Utility - Validate (ProductInput + PriceApi)
+                -> ShoppingCart - Keeping track of CartItems -> CartCalculator - Calculate Totals
+                -> TaxCalculator - Calculate tax
+                -> PriceApi - Get Product Price

+6. Do not expose the CartMap for potential modifications.❓